DoctorEenot/4it.me-api/README.md

 in returned data you can find codes of city they will be needed for this function: get_ip_list(self,city,id_net=None, id_nic=None)
-So this function returnes ip adresses of city
+So this function returnes ip adresses of the city

 whois(self,target:str)
 This function returnes information about domain or ip adress